-Commercial Corridor Area
+4. Commercial Corridor Area

 - Vision -- This portion of the Route 27 corridor continues to develop as a commercial center including larger-scale commercial uses that are not appropriate in other portions of the Route 27 corridor.
 Over time, the visual environment of this portion of the corridor improves as do provisions for access and stormwater management. - Allowed Uses The standards for the Commercial Corridor Area would allow single and two-family residential uses but should limit other types of residential activities until public sewerage becomes available.
 A wide variety of nonresidential uses should be allowed in this portion of the corridor but should be more limited than the current provisions of the C2 zone.
 Uses that could be appropriate in this area include municipal and government facilities, retail and service uses, marine businesses, business and professional offices, hotels/motels, B&Bs and inns, restaurants, service stations and convenience stores, recreational and entertainment activities, community uses, and similar activities.
 The standards should exclude uses such as new automotive, warehousing, manufacturing and similar uses with an industrial character.
-Existing legal uses of these types should continue to be treated as permitted uses and allowed to change, modernize, and expand.

-Development Standards -- The following development standards are intended to 0 be a guide for the development of appropriate ordinance provisions.
+Existing legal uses of these types should continue to be treated as permitted uses and allowed to change, modernize, and expand. - Development Standards -- The following development standards are intended to 0 be a guide for the development of appropriate ordinance provisions.
 The major focus of the development standards in the Commercial Corridor Area would be on improving the visual appearance of this portion of the Route 27 corridor, managing curb cuts and access to Route 27 to improve traffic flow and safety, and upgrading the management of stormwater and the protection of Adams Pond.
 The minimum lot size for residential uses will be 40,000 square feet per unit.
 If public sewerage becomes available in the future, consideration should be given to increasing the density of residential use.
 As part of new development in the Commercial Corridor Area or the substantial renovation or expansion of existing buildings, the property owner should be required to establish and maintain a landscaped buffer strip along the front of the lot adjacent to the public right-of-way.
-All service and storage area should be screened from public view.
+The intention of this buffer strip is to improve the appearance of the corridor and to soften the appearance of buildings when seen from the road but not to hide the buildings.
 New development, the substantial expansion of an existing building, or a change of use on a lot that abuts a residential area should be required to establish a landscaped buffer strip along that boundary.
 Uses that involve the handling or storage of commercial volumes of material that have a potential for contaminating the groundwater such as fuel, chemicals, or solvents should not be permitted in this area.

-Manufacturing/Business Area
+5. Manufacturing/Business Area

-- Vision -- The area in and around the current industrial park continues to develop as a location for a wide range of nonresidential uses.
-Over time, the type of businesses located in this area evolves into businesses that provide well-paying jobs while expanding the Town's tax base. - Allowed Uses A wide-range of nonresidential uses will be allowed in the Manufacturing/Business Area similar to the current Industrial Park zone.
-Residential uses and retail activities not related to uses in the district will continue to be prohibited. - Development Standards The basic development standards in the Manufacturing/Business Area will be similar to the current standards in the
+Vision -- The area in and around the current industrial park continues to develop as a location for a wide range of nonresidential uses.
+Over time, the type of businesses located in this area evolves into businesses that provide well-paying jobs while expanding the Town's tax base.

-Industrial Park zone.
+o Allowed Uses - A wide-range of nonresidential uses will be allowed in the Manufacturing/Business Area similar to the current Industrial Park zone.
+Residential uses and retail activities not related to uses in the district will continue to be prohibited.

+o Development Standards - The basic development standards in the Manufacturing/Business Area will be similar to the current standards in the Industrial Park zone.
 Any development in areas where earth material removal has previously occurred will be required to meet standards for the protection of the groundwater in conjunction with the redevelopment of any portion of the site.